 Yesterday I passed DP-200 and wanted to share some of my thoughts.
 Existing material online around this course is still quite limited and those that have written up their experiences seem to have taken the Beta.
 After taking the exam, its format has changed and due to this I thought it was worth a quick post.
 While I obviously took one flavour of the exam, there’s nothing to say other flavours don’t exist so don’t read into this content word for word.
+A colleague of mine took it at a test centre and said he had no labs (probably due to how ancient their computers were) but as mine was proctored I can only assume I got a different flavour, either way be prepared!
 I’ve also tried to be quite candid around the questions and have instead opted to suggest topics to look at.

 This exam is quite varied to others that I’ve taken but nothing too out of the ordinary.
 While the number of questions will probably vary between each instance of the exam, my version had 59 questions and was split accordingly: